CartaHealthcare/tech-assessment-1/README.md

 ## Constraints

-* Do not use Pandas.
+* DO NOT use Pandas.
 * This exercise is designed for roughly 1-2 hours of focused work.
 * The full dataset may be large (millions of rows per download).
 * Your solution should be mindful of performance and memory usage.